py-sdl/py-sdl2/doc/modules/sdl2ext_font.rst

    .. attribute:: default_font

-      Returns the name and size of the current default font being used by the :class:`FontManager`.
+      Returns the name of the current default font being used by the :class:`FontManager`.
 On assigning :attr:`default_font`,
-      the value must be a tuple with a font alias and a size: ``(alias, size)``.
+      the value must be a loaded font alias.

+   .. attribute:: size

+      The font size in pixels.

    .. method:: add(font_path : str[, alias=None[, size=None]]) -> sdl2.sdlttf.TTF_Font

-      Add a font to the :class:`FontManager`. *alias* is by default the font name, any other name can be passed, *size* is the font size in pixels and defaults to the :attr:`default_font` size.
+      Add a font to the :class:`FontManager`. *alias* is by default the font name, any other name can be passed, *size* is the font size in pixels and defaults to :attr:`size`.
 Returns the font pointer stored in :attr:`fonts`.

    .. method:: close()